 You then have the chance to be invited to an assessment centre.
-The assessment centres are run for half a day in different locations in Australia and / or New Zealand (or may be held online depending on restrictions on travel and social distancing).
-It is a great opportunity to meet senior stakeholders as well as other #VentiaGrads.
+The assessment centres are run as an online session and are a great opportunity to meet senior stakeholders as well as other #VentiaGrads.
 Make sure you prepare appropriately, and keep in mind that this is just as much an opportunity for you to get to know Ventia better, as it is for us to get to know you.
-This day is designed to be fun.
+This session is designed to be fun.

-7. References, Police checks and medical checks: September - October
+6. References, Police Checks and Medical Checks: September - October

 We will request to speak to one or two of your referees.
-We will also send you instructions on how to conduct the police and medical check to ensure we meet our health and safety requirements.
+We will also send you instructions on how to conduct a medical check to ensure we meet our health and safety requirements.
 There could also be a requirement to complete a Police Check, depending on where you commence.

 Congratulations, you are becoming a #VentiaGrad!